Fishing - A List of Trout in America

 Scientific name: Oncorhynchus gilae apache

 The Apache trout is one of the rarest trout species in North America and is native to Arizona.
-It has a slender body, a golden-olive coloration, and small black spots concentrated on the tail and upper body.
+It has a slender body, golden-olive coloration, and small black spots concentrated on the tail and upper body.
 Like other native western trout, it depends on cold, clean water.

 Apache trout populations declined sharply because of overfishing, habitat loss, and the introduction of non-native trout that competed for food and space.
 Recovery has required a combination of hatchery support, stream restoration, and the removal of invasive species from key waters.
 In some areas, biologists also use environmental DNA, or eDNA, to detect the presence of native trout and track stream health without disturbing the fish.